naptr/FrontEnd-Dev-curriculum/README.md

 # FrontEnd-Dev-curriculum
-Repo for storing the FrontEnd Curriculum subjects - Pondok IT
+Repo for storing the Front End Curriculum subjects - Pondok Programmer

 If you find any mistakes or want to contribute, feel free to ask me or contact me